 - Note that the above screen will show up if you have an API Project already.
-If you don’t, you can create one from the link in the top left of the above screen.
+If you don’t, you can create one using the instructions here.

 - Now you need to get your client ID.
 For this, click on the “Create Credentials” button, and select “OAuth client ID”: